 WHAT IS TEXAS 4-H ROUNDUP?

 Texas 4-H Roundup is the culmination of years of hard work and dedication for youth throughout the State of Texas.
 It is designed to supplement the county 4-H program and project work.
 Each year contests are held throughout the counties, each of the twelve AgriLife Extension districts, and at the state level.
-This event has been held in College Station, Texas since its inception, with the exception of the 2012 Texas 4-H Roundup.
-Over 4,000 youth and adults attend the event each year.
 Roundup consists of approximately 50 individual competitive events.
 The majority of these events require each individual or team to qualify at the county and district level.
-However, Texas 4-H Roundup now offers over thirteen invitational style contests that allow intermediate and senior 4-Hers to participate without having to qualify.
-Roundup is scheduled to officially begin Monday, June 8, 2015 and ends Friday, June 12, 2015.
-Contests do not begin until Tuesday June 9, 2015. (excerpt from 2015 Roundup Guide)
+However, Texas 4-H Roundup now offers over a dozen invitational style contests that allow intermediate and senior 4-Hers to participate without having to qualify.

-- Age for County, District and State: 9 (or 8 & in the 3rd grade) – 18 years old
+- Age for County, District and State: 3rd grade (and 8 yrs. old) – 12th grade

 1. Swine Quiz Bowl